system76/tech-docs/src/models/thelio-mira-r4-n4/repairs.md

 1. Follow the steps above to [remove the left and right side panels](#removing-the-side-panels), [remove the front glass](#removing-the-front-glass), and [remove the top shell](#removing-the-top-shell).
 2. Unfasten the velcro strip to free the CPU cooler's signal cables from behind the motherboard.
     - The braided cable leading to the `FANIN1` port of the Thelio Io board plugs into the motherboard's `CPU_FAN1` header.
-    - The thinner cable leading to the CPU cooler pump plugs into the motherboard's `CPU_FAN2`/`AIO_PUMP` header.
+    - The thinner cable leading to the CPU cooler pump plugs into the motherboard's `AIO_PUMP` header.

 ![CPU cooler cables](./img/cpu-cooler-cables.webp)